 “Prague, Budapest and Krakow all proved better for our budget.
 Accommodation, food and drink were delightfully cheap and we found these cities do attract like-minded interrailers.
 I bumped into a few people I knew from home on the dancefloor of Karlovy Lazne, Prague’s famous 5-floor nightclub.
 Likewise, Nick came across half a dozen friends in pedaloes on a sunny afternoon on the river.

-Of the three Eastern European cities on our route we were least keen on Krakow and I wouldn’t go back there.
+Of the three Eastern European cities on our route we were least keen on Krakow.
 It may have one of the largest medieval squares in Europe but I didn’t like the vibe in the city which was very geared to stag parties.
 Sorry to be blunt but as a group of boys we got bored with fending off invitations to visit strip clubs.

 Best interrail cities for culture and attractions